great-expectations/great_expectations/docs/docusaurus/docs/cloud/about_gx.md

 toc_max_heading_level: 2
 ---

 GX Cloud builds on the innovative features of GX open source software (OSS).
 Its easy-to-use web interface lets you quickly validate your data without creating and running complex Python code.
 With GX Cloud you can work collaboratively with your teammates to define and test reusable data queries that alert you to changes in your data.

+Here are just a few of the benefits you'll get with GX Cloud:

+- It's web-based and browser and platform-independent.

+- A hosted environment and intuitive interface makes it faster to set up and run your Data Validations.

+- Unique features such as Validation run histories, Data Asset metrics, and more.

+- Eliminates the need to create, run, and maintain complex code for your data queries.

 ## Workflow optimization

+GX Cloud is intended to get you started faster than GX OSS and to simplify your Data Validation workflows.
+Here's how it's done:

-- Identify your Data Source, connect to a Data Asset, create Expectations, and then run Validations without running a single line of Python code.
+- You can identify your Data Source, connect to a Data Asset, create Expectations, and then run Validations without running a single line of Python code.

-- Reuse or modify your Expectations as your business requirements change.
+- You can reuse or modify your Expectations as your business requirements change.
 No need to create new Expectations every time you need to validate your data.

-- Execute Validations with the click of a button and get your results immediately.
+- You can execute Validations with the click of a button and get your results immediately.

-- Share Validation data quickly and make it accessible to all users regardless of their technical knowledge.
+- You can share Validation data quickly and make it accessible to all users regardless of their technical knowledge.

-## Benefits

-GX Cloud offers the following benefits over GX OSS:

-- It is web-based and browser and platform-independent.

-- A hosted and intuitive environment makes it faster to set up and run your Data Validations.

-- Unique features such as Validation run histories, Data Asset metrics, and more.

-- Eliminates the need to create, run, and maintain complex code for your data queries.

 ## Roles and responsibilities

-How you interact with GX Cloud is dependent on the role you are assigned by your Admin.
+How you interact with GX Cloud is dependent on the role you're assigned by your Admin.

 | Role          | Responsibilities                                  |
 |---------------|---------------------------------------------------|